 Fanny Cochrane Smith’s Tasmanian Aboriginal Songs (1899)

-These are some of the earliest recordings ever made in Australia, and the only sound recording of the traditional Tasmanian Aboriginal songs and language from this period.
+These are some of the earliest recordings ever made in Australia, a sound recording of the traditional Tasmanian Aboriginal songs and language from this period.
 Sung by Fanny Cochrane Smith, the songs were recorded by Horace Watson in 1899 and 1903 on wax cylinders.

 Prior to British colonisation in 1803, there were an estimated 2,000–8,000 Indigenous Tasmanians or Palawa people living in the southernmost region of Australia.
 The period of conflict between British colonists and Tasmanian Aboriginal people in the early and mid-nineteenth century is known as the Black War.
 Years of disease, warfare and private violence decimated the Aboriginal population.

 In 1833, George Augustus Robinson persuaded approximately 200 Tasmanian Aboriginal survivors to surrender themselves with assurances that they would be protected and provided for.
 They were moved to Wybalenna Aboriginal Establishment on Flinders Island.
 Into this environment of conflict and hardship Fanny Cochrane was born at Wybalenna in 1834.
 Her mother was Tanganutura of the Cape Portland people and her father was thought to be Nicermenic from Robbins Island.